mCodex/nExBot/docs/README.md

 ## 🖥️ Multi-Client Support

 > [!TIP]
-> nExBot v1.2.0+ supports running multiple clients with independent configurations!
+> nExBot supports running multiple clients with independent configurations!

+### Per-Character Profile Persistence

+Each character automatically remembers their own active profiles.
+When you run multiple clients simultaneously, each character loads their own saved configuration.

+**How It Works:**
+- Profiles are saved per-character in `character_profiles.json`
+- When you select a profile, it's saved for **your current character**
+- On login, each character's profiles are restored **before** the UI loads
+- No manual switching needed - just log in and your settings are ready!

 ### Per-Character Profile Persistence